-Return the result of CreateEmptyIterator().

 Exotic Arguments Objects

+Most of the text in this section is copied from the ES5 spec. and still needs to be updated to work within the context of the ES6 specification.

 An arguments object is an exotic object whose array index properties map to the formal parameters bindings of an invocation of a non-strict function.

 Exotic arguments objects have the same internal data properties as ordinary objects.
 They also have a [[ParameterMap]] internal data.